Marmot Basin Ski Instructors Reveal Their Jasper Faves

 Grit’s co-worker and friend Josh Peck, whom she met while working at Marmot, is equally smitten with Jasper and Marmot.
 Peck, from the south of England, also grew up skiing in France and Switzerland.
 He came back to Marmot, though to work at the hill for a second time.
 He says he’s here for the epic skiing.

 For expert skiers, like these two, Marmot Basin offers plenty of challenge.
 Grit singles out two of her favourite places: the adrenaline pumping alpine chutes and bowls of Tres Hombres and Eagle East.

 Grit gushes about the plentiful powder days and the epic fall lines.
 “It’s as off piste as you can get here.
 You have to get used to (the powder) and now when I see it’s snowing, I say, ‘Yes!’ ”.

 Thrill-seeking skiers addicted to adrenaline rushes have ample terrain to explore.
-In the last two years, Marmot has added even more advanced terrain with the mid-season opening of the lower half of the Marmot saddle between Marmot 1 and Marmot 3 (for the real adventurers, grab the traverse left off the top of the Knob and enter by the avi gate).
+In the last two years, Marmot has added even more advanced terrain with the mid-season opening of the lower half of the Marmot saddle between Marmot 1 and Marmot 3.

 But there are loads of groomed and non-groomed green and blue runs for intermediate and newer skiers and boarders, too.
 Each are easily accessed by the Paradise and Caribou chairs and the Canadian Rockies Express, the longest quad chairlift in the Canadian Rockies.